 Chlorine is added to water in swimming pools and spas in order to reduce the growth of microorganisms, such as bacteria and viruses.
 The chlorine that is able to sanitize contaminants is called “free” chlorine.
 The level of “free” chlorine in swimming pool should be between 1 and 3 ppm (parts per million), and between 3 and 5 pm for spas.

 Chlorine (hypochlorous acid) reacts quickly with organic and non-organic materials present in swimming pool water.
 Because of its chemical activity, chlorine also affects hair of swimmers.

 Chlorine affects hair by direct chemical reactions resulting in chemical changes to hair components, by changing physical properties of the hair, as well as by changing electrical charge of minerals bonded to hair and reacting with those minerals.

-The direct chemical changes include reactions of chlorine with pigments giving hair their colour, oils covering hair and proteins forming hair shafts.
-The reaction of melanin pigments with chlorine results in change of hair from natural colour (blond to black) to straw colour of keratin.
+The direct chemical changes include reactions of chlorine with pigments giving hair their color, oils covering hair and proteins forming hair shafts.
+The reaction of melanin pigments with chlorine results in change of hair from natural color (blond to black) to straw color of keratin.